nutsh/show-me-the-code/README.md

-show-me-the-code
+Show me the code
 ================

-Show me the code, one day a week.
+Show me the code, one day per week.

 ## List